“Ian Kerner is one of the most recognizable voices in clinical sex therapy” – Esther Perel

 Ian is a licensed psychotherapist who works individuals and couples on a range of relational issues that often lead to distress.
 He approaches psychotherapy from an integrative perspective, which seeks to explain human behavior by bringing together physiological, affective, cognitive-behavioral, neurobiological and systemic approaches as they apply to the natural stages of human development and the wide range of human functioning.1 Ian endeavors to create an atmosphere of inquisitive reflection, along with a sense of emotional safety and commitment to the therapist-patient bond.

-Ian is regularly quoted as an expert in various media, with recent features in The Atlantic, The New York Times, The Economist and NPR amongst others.
-Ian contributes regularly on the topic of sex for CNN.
-He lectures frequently, with recent presentations for the Psychotherapy Networker Symposium, Ackerman Institute, Tony Robbins, Goop, and TED 2021.
+Ian is regularly quoted as an expert in various media, with features in The Atlantic, The New York Times, The Economist and NPR amongst others.
+Ian contributes regularly on the topic of sexuality and relationships for CNN.
+He lectures frequently, with presentations for the Psychotherapy Networker Symposium, Ackerman Institute, Esther Perel’s Sessions Live Conference, and TED 2021.

 Ian is the New York Times best-selling author of numerous books, including She Comes First (Harper Collins) which has been translated into more than a dozen languages, as well as the recently published So Tell Me About the Last Time You Had Sex (Grand Central).